-Because sometimes there is nothing better then home made chocolate chip cookies, right?
+Because sometimes there is nothing better than homemade chocolate chip cookies, right?

 We have been pretty busy sorting things for school and getting everything ready, so those cookies were a nice treat once we were done!

-I adapted te recipe a little fo us, being in Singapore again means using other ingredients, that are locally or at least regionally sourced, as palm sugar.
+I adapted the recipe a little for us, being in Singapore means using other ingredients, that are locally or at least regionally sourced, as palm sugar.
 This intense dark golden sugar has a kind of mild sweetness and smoky caramel flavour, a delight!

-Of course, you can choose your own sugar, add nuts, white chocolate or just dried fruits.
-With this quantities you will make 18-20 cookies.
+Of course, you can choose your own sugar, add nuts, white chocolate or just dried fruits instead of chocolate if you prefer.
+With these quantities, you will make about 18-20 cookies.

 * 225 g of butter